PhpUnitsOfMeasure/php-units-of-measure/README.md

 ## Installation
 This library is best included in your projects via Composer.
 See the [Composer website](http://getcomposer.org/) for more details, and see the [Packagist.org site for this library](https://packagist.org/packages/triplepoint/php-units-of-measure).

+If you'd prefer to manually include this library as a dependency in your project, then it is recommended that you use a [PSR-4](http://www.php-fig.org/psr/psr-4/) compliant PHP autoloader.
+The mapping between this project's root namespace and its base directory is:
+- vendor namespace 'PhpUnitsOfMeasure\' maps to the library's base directory 'source/'

+See the documentation of your autoloader for further instructions.

+### Project Tags and Versions
+This project follows the guidelines set out in [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html).
+In general, versions are of the form 'X.Y.Z', and increments to X denote backward-incompatible major changes.

+It is recommended that if your project includes this project as a dependency and you are using an automated dependency management tool such as [Composer](http://getcomposer.org/), then you should 'pin' the major version (X) and allow only variations in 'Y' (minor changes) and 'Z' (bugfixes).
+See the documentation of your dependency manager for more details.

 ## Use
 ### Conversion
 As in the examples above, the basic usage of this library is in representing physical quantities and converting between typical units of measure.
 For example: